MeshFEM/catamari/docs/quickstart.rst

 Sparse-direct solver
 """"""""""""""""""""
-Usage of catamari's sparse-direct solver through the :samp:`catamari::CoordinateMatrix` template class is fairly straight-forward and has an identical interface in sequential and multithreaded contexts (the multithreaded solver is called if more the maximum number of OpenMP threads is detected as greater than one).
+Usage of catamari's sparse-direct solver through the :samp:`catamari::CoordinateMatrix<Field>` template class is fairly straight-forward and has an identical interface in sequential and multithreaded contexts (the multithreaded solver is called if more the maximum number of OpenMP threads is detected as greater than one).

 .. code-block:: cpp